 The earthy scent produced when rain falls on dry soil is technically called petrichor.
 Petrichor is generally caused due to the secretion of oils by some plants, the generation of the geosmin chemical by Actinomycetes bacteria, ozone, and also our higher nasal sensitivity to the scent of petrichor.

 Rain is one of the most beautiful gifts bestowed on us by nature.
-Almost everyone (except bats and foxes) love the rainy season, especially the first rain of the summer season.
-The sight of raindrops falling after a long summer is truly beautiful, and the only thing more beautiful is the ‘smell’ of that rain when it first hits the ground.
+Almost everyone (except bats and foxes) love the rainy season—especially the first rain of the summer.
+The sight of raindrops falling after a long summer is truly beautiful.
+The only thing more pleasant is the ‘smell’ of that rain when it first hits the ground.